IBM-EPBL/IBM-Project-2230-1658467173/README.md

 # IBM-Project-2230-1658467173
-Real-Time Communication System Powered by AI for Specially Abled
+Real-Time Communication System Powered by AI for Specially Abled.